 InfraRed reports its own sustainability related activities, including relating to climate change, available to view on the InfraRed website.

-HICL periodically reports on Sustainability, most recently in the Sustainability Section of HICL’s 2021 Annual Report and Accounts available here.
+HICL periodically reports on Sustainability, the most substantial being the annual Sustainability Report available below.

 HICL is a supporter and an early adopter of the Task Force on Climate-related Financial Disclosures (“TCFD”).
-HICL continues to expand its assessment of the potential impact of climate change, including opportunities and risks, in its TCFD reporting, which can also be found in HICL’s Annual Report.
+HICL continues to expand its assessment of the potential impact of climate change, including opportunities and risks, in its TCFD reporting, which can also be found in HICL’s Sustainability Report.

 In relation to the transparency of adverse impacts for HICL under the Sustainable Finance Disclosure Regulation (“SFDR”), the Board is committed to upholding best reporting practices on sustainability and promoting transparency on the Company’s sustainability performance.
 The Board appreciates the importance of considering adverse impacts of investment decisions on sustainability factors.
 At this time, the Board is also mindful that there is currently insufficient detail available on what the sustainability indicators, as expected under SFDR, entail and that the industry is still settling on its interpretation.
 InfraRed already considers investment decisions against sustainability criteria.
 As the industry requirements under SFDR become clear, InfraRed and the HICL Board will be reviewing these criteria and our reporting to ensure full compliance.
 This is likely to be from 2022.
 Such review will also inform HICL’s compliance with transparency of adverse sustainability impacts under Article 7 of the SFDR.
 In the meantime, ESG considerations are integrated into InfraRed’s investment process as outlined in the Sustainability Policy, which is available here.

 The Group seeks to continue to improve HICL’s sustainability reporting and continues to monitor this evolving area to ensure the adoption of market best practice.
 HICL and InfraRed will also seek to publish information regarding compliance with the SFDR in the upcoming Article 23 Alternative Investment Fund Managers Directive (“AIFMD”) disclosure to investors document.